timdonnelly/Advance/README.md

 # Advance

-An animation library for iOS, tvOS, and macOS that uses physics-based animations (including springs) to enable UI that moves and responds realistically.
+An animation library for iOS, tvOS, and macOS that uses physics-based animations (including springs) to power interactions that move and respond realistically.

 ```swift